 NFER survey highlights increased demand on staff time and funding to address mental health and wellbeing issues

-Today, NFER reports from its Teacher Voice Omnibus Survey, and specifically on findings from 448 senior leaders (272 from primary schools and 176 from secondary schools) on the extent to which funding and staff time is being influenced by demands that are outside the core business of teaching.
-As research goes, it’s on a completely different scale to PISA, but it does highlight some findings that are worthy of further attention.
+Today, NFER reports from its Teacher Voice Omnibus Survey, and specifically on findings from 448 senior leaders (272 from primary schools and 176 from secondary schools), on the extent to which funding and staff time is being influenced by demands that are outside the core business of teaching.
+As research goes, it is on a completely different scale to PISA, but it does highlight some findings that are worthy of further attention.

-Over eight in ten primary and secondary school leaders reported their staff spending more time in the last year on the provision of mental health and wellbeing services than in the previous year; with approximately four in ten saying that in the last year the additional demands of providing mental health and wellbeing services had ‘greatly increased’ staff workload.
+Over eight in ten primary and secondary school leaders reported their staff spending more time in the last year on the provision of Mental Health and Wellbeing services than in the previous year; with approximately four in ten saying that in the last year the additional demands of providing mental health and wellbeing services had ‘greatly increased’ staff .

 The responses to a multiple response question, asking who did the provision, highlight a picture where mainly trained staff seem to be used.
-Six in ten primary and secondary school leaders reported that they used trained teachers or teaching assistants and just over a third of primary and just over a half of secondary school leaders use specialists to deliver services.
-However it should also be noted that around one in four primary and secondary school leaders said they used untrained teachers and teaching assistants to deliver mental health and wellbeing services.
-A similar proportion reported that they used untrained members of the school management team.
+Six in ten primary and secondary school leaders reported that they used trained teachers or teaching assistants.
+Just over a third of primary and just over a half of secondary school leaders use specialists to deliver services.

-Seven in ten primary and secondary leaders reported spending a larger percentage of their budget on mental health and wellbeing services than in the previous year, with more than eight in ten of these reporting that they had ‘received no additional funding’, rising to nearly all schools reporting that they did not receive enough (99% and 96% respectively) if we also include those who had received some funding but felt that it didn’t cover all the costs.
+Seven in ten primary and secondary leaders reported spending a larger percentage of their budget on mental health and wellbeing services than in the previous year.
+More than eight in ten of these reporting that they had ‘received no additional funding’, rising to nearly all schools reporting that they did not receive enough (99% and 96% respectively) if we also include those who had received some funding but felt that it didn’t cover all the costs.

 Will further research shape the future?

-The two pieces of research coming together align with what we know from the health sector, Children and Adolescent Mental Health Services (CAHMS) referrals are up and waiting times are long as staff struggle with demand.
+These two pieces of research coming together align with what we know from the health sector Children and Adolescent Mental Health Services (CAHMS) referrals are up and waiting times are long as staff struggle with demand.

-Quite why children are less satisfied than their OECD counterparts, and why they feel much less satisfied than in 2015, is something that NFER want to look into further, some reasons may be cultural about how we express ourselves, some blame could be put at the door of increasing poverty rates, social media, lack of exercise, climate change, or even Brexit.
+Quite why children are less satisfied than their OECD counterparts, and why they feel much less satisfied than in 2015, is something that NFER want to look into further.
+Some reasons may be cultural about how we express ourselves, some blame could be put at the door of increasing poverty rates, the pressure from social media, lack of exercise, climate change, or even the uncertainty surrounding Brexit.
 We need to find out.

-But a key point is that there are two approaches to tackling poor health and wellbeing, one is to prevent it, and the other is to treat the symptoms.
-Both the health and schools sector have insufficient resources to treat, and clearly there is an urgent need to increase resources to reduce pressure on two sectors that are currently struggling with recruitment and retention of staff.
+But a key point is that there are two approaches to tackling poor health and wellbeing: one is to prevent it and the other is to treat the symptoms.
+Both the health and schools sectors have insufficient resources to treat.
+Clearly, there is an urgent need to increase resources to reduce pressure on these two sectors that are currently struggling with recruitment and retention of staff.
 However more needs to be done on prevention, and we need to talk to and listen to teenagers to better understand this issue, and help shape what prevention and support should look like.

-(High workloads are a major contributor to the teacher retention crisis, so we need to consider whether this demand on staff time is sustainable.)
+(High workloads are a major contributor to the teacher retention crisis, (We could add NFER Link?) so we need to consider whether this demand on staff time is sustainable.)